CLOSELY LOOKING AT

 Although the Sea God may be battling the Volcanic God of Mt.
 Fuji, it is the poor mortals who are in jeopardy here.
 As the rush of water drops the boats into the valley created, the men brace for a powerful crash from the wave hovering above them.
 Notice how the barge crew has hunkered down, holding on tight to the wooden grid of each boat, hoping to survive.

-Foundering among the great waves, three barges, probably carrying fish
+Foundering among the great waves, three barges, probably carrying fish from nearby islands, are caught in the turbulence. |

-Title box.
+Title box. |

 The title of the series and this particular print is contained inside a rectangular box, where it is written: